melnichenkod/kbot/README.md

 # kbot
 devops application from scratch
+You can find the bot https://t.me/devopsnix_bot
+If you want to create your own bot follow these instructions.
 1. After cloning the project you need to open the Telegram and find BotFather.
 2. You need to enter a new name for your bot.
 Please write a command /newbot.
 You must choose a username for your bot.
 3. Next let’s choose a username for your bot.
 It must end in ‘bot’.
 Like this, for example: TetrisBot or tetris_bot.
 BotFather will get a token API.